-Uddhav Thackeray faction goes to SC against against Election Commission’s decision on real Shiv Sena
+Uddhav Thackeray goes to SC against Election Commission’s order on real Shiv Sena

 The Shiv Sena split in June last year after Shinde led a rebellion by a group of legislators against Thackeray’s leadership, precipitating the collapse of the previous Maharashtra government, run in coalition by the Shiv Sena, the Nationalist Congress Party and the Congress.

-On February 17, the Election Commission allocated the bow and arrow symbol to the Shinde-led group, in a blow to Thackeray, whose father Bal Thackeray founded the outfit in 1966.
+On February 17, the Election Commission allocated the bow and arrow symbol to the Shinde-led camp, in a blow to Thackeray, whose father Bal Thackeray founded the outfit in 1966.
 Thackeray, who was allocated the symbol of a flaming torch last year, said the poll panel was acting like a slave of Prime Minister Narendra Modi.

 Following the poll panel’s decision, Shiv Sena’s website, shivsena.in, has been deleted and the name of its Twitter account was changed to Shiv Sena Uddhav Balasaheb Thackeray.